“I’m going to be a video game designer!”- Helping Teens Prepare for the REAL Adult World

 At ACT, we hear from many families concerned that their teens with ASD are unprepared to graduate.
 Academically able students also need help to develop the life skills they need to thrive in higher education and employment.
 School and home teams are more effective when they consider these issues at 12 rather than 17!
 This one day workshop with Dr. Pamela Crooke, who works extensively with able teens and young adults, will provide school teams and parents with a practical approach to helping young people with ASD thrive either in higher education or employment.

 Dr. Pamela Crooke, Chief of Research at Social Thinking, is an SLP and academic with long experience in working with youth and young adults with social learning challenges.
 She is an excellent presenter, blending humour and compassion.
-Her most recent book geared to adults, Social Thinking at Work: Why Should I Care?, was co-authored with Michelle Garcia Winner.
+Her most recent book geared to adults, Good Intentions Are Not Good Enough, was co-authored with Michelle Garcia Winner.

 Interestingly, around the globe, the love affair between the teenager and the field of video game design poses a stumbling block to more realistic planning and preparation for the social demands of the adult world.
 This transition can overwhelm individuals born to social learning challenges, even those who are “bright” with strong language skills.